Create a campaign to deliver your Web Push message. To create a new campaign:

 You must indicate the target audience for your campaign.
 You can specify your target audience from the Target segment section.
 Here, you can create a new segment or use a previously saved user segment from the segment list.

 You can also create the target audience based on past user behavior and user properties or live (ongoing) user behavior.
-The latter is helpful to send out real-time, triggered campaigns.
+The latter helps send out real-time, triggered campaigns.

 For instance, you can create a live Inaction within time campaign that targets users as soon as they add a product to their cart but do not finish transacting within 10 minutes; the golden window within which most users transact on online platforms.